 Updated by Bobby

-Updated our DL4 rating in the Cost/Value column, dropping it from 83 to 78 to account for the recent increase in the unit's retail price.
+Updated our DL4 rating in the Cost/Value column, increasing it from 78 to 81 to account for the recent decrease in the unit's retail price ($300 to $250).

 Though it doesn't have any analog circuits, the DL4 earns its keep by being extremely flexible, easy to use, and allowing you to bank any mode or setting with three footswitch-engaged presets.
 These features have made it one of the most popular delay pedals on the market with amateurs and pros alike.

 I've owned the Line 6 DL4 for a long time.